DevnagriAI/devnagri_docs/guide/Dota_web.md

 Language dropdown on your website<br>

-Recommendation : if you are using custom dropdown, please disable both the options.
+Recommendation : if you are using custom language dropdown, please disable both the options.

 ![publish_settings](./images/DOTA_Web/SettingUpdate.png)

 ### Subdomain Redirect

 If you are using Devnagri language dropdown, you need to toggle "ON" the setting.
-Selecting a language will redirect you to the localized versions of the website, providing assistance in accessing content tailored to your language preference.
+Selecting a language will redirect you to the localized versions of the website.
 This option will work only after you have added the CNAME successfully.

 Recommended only if you are not using your default language dropdown.